-We, the members of the Shariah Committee of AIA PUBLIC Takaful Bhd. do hereby confirm, to the best of our knowledge, that nothing has come to the Shariah Committee's attention that causes the Shariah Committee to believe that the operations, business, affairs and activities of the Company for the financial year ended 31 December 2020 involve any material Shariah non-compliances.
+We, the members of the Shariah Committee of AIA PUBLIC Takaful Bhd. do hereby confirm, to the best of our knowledge, that the overall operations, business, affairs and activities of the Company are in compliance with Shariah save for the incidents noted below.
+It was brought to the Shariah Committee's attention that two (2) Shariah non-compliance events have occurred and are in the process of being rectified, and the details are as follows: